prxnav2005/BSV-Learnings/notes/bsv-basics.md

 ### 1. Circuit Generation, Not Just Description

 BSV is based on the idea of *circuit generation* using the power of a modern functional programming language.
 It draws inspiration from [Haskell](https://en.wikipedia.org/wiki/Haskell) in terms of:
-- Strong static typing: Every signal, register, module, and interface in BSV has a well-defined type that is checked at compile time.
+- Strong static typing: Every signal, register, module, and interface in BSV has a well-defined type(Strongly typed: Types are enforced strictly.
+Mistakes are caught early, Weakly typed: Types can be mixed more freely, often leading to subtle bugs) that is checked at compile time.
 This eliminates a large class of bugs related to bitwidth mismatches or invalid operations.
 Unlike traditional HDLs, BSV will not compile if types don't align, ensuring higher correctness earlier in the design flow.

 **Example**